Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Dutchman Sno Park is right across from Mt.
 Bachelor Ski Resort and provides access to a fun network of ungroomed ski trails.

-The small lot fills up quickly on weekends, as there are also snowmobile and snowshoe trails you can access from here.
+The small parking lot fills up quickly on weekends, as there are also snowmobile and snowshoe trails you can access from here.
 You can also park at Mt.
 Bachelor West Village and take the common corridor.

 As with other sno-parks along the Cascade Lakes Scenic Byway, traffic to and from Mt.
 Bachelor Ski Resort can be bad on the weekends.